Tamil Maanila Congress (Moopanar): Anti-divisive politics

 The party strongly believes the need to realm India's pluralist traditions.
-G. K Moopanar always maintained to preserve the political decency & avoided a culture of violence and divisive politics.
+G. K Moopanar always maintained to preserve the political decency and avoided a culture of violence and divisive politics.
 He strongly believed in grassroots democracy with people as the stakeholders in all the developmental projects.

 Secularism

 Tamil Maanila Congress (M) is existing in a political era of aggressive and conflict oriented politics.
 The party and the founder were crowned for taking a principled position in 1999 to reserve its political support to then ruling Union Government by not supporting the BJP.

 Symbols

 Flag

 The flag is similar to that of the Indian National Congress party and the Indian National Flag.
 The colour Orange represents sacrifice, white represents peace and green represents prosperity.
 The embossed leaders on the party flag are Indian freedom fighter Kamarajar and founding father G K Moopanar.